nickpalladino/kannapedia-data/README.md

 The image below shows the number of SNPs and indels across 40 genomes mapped to the Jamaican Lion reference genome.
 [The most genetically distance hemp sample averaged 17 million SNPs whereas closer relatives averaged 12.8 million SNPs](https://www.biorxiv.org/content/10.1101/2020.01.03.894428v1.full).
 ![Cannabis SNPs](https://www.biorxiv.org/content/biorxiv/early/2020/01/05/2020.01.03.894428/F5.large.jpg?width=800&height=600&carousel=1)

+The density of SNPs across the genome in StrainSEEK V2 needs to be considered.
+It has a subset of cannabis SNPs and it is unclear if there is even spacing across the genome even if more sparse.
+Linkage disequilibrium also needs to be considered.
+Machine learning methods have been [successfully used](https://www.frontiersin.org/articles/10.3389/fgene.2018.00237/full) for selecting subsets of SNPs from a whole SNP panel for predicting GEBV.
+This could be a viable option especially since we'd be predicting cannabinoid and terpene traits that have known coverage in the assay.

 ### Phenotypes

 A subset of the samples in Kannnapedia contain the following chemotype data: